Jeff-Russ/howto/z_markdown/1_Rails_Inital_Setup.md

 branch.

 		$ git checkout -b new_branch
-		$ git add .
+		$ git add -A
 		$ git commit -m 'Questionable changes'
 		$ git checkout development
 				# later if you want to delete it:
 		$ git branch -D new_branch

-> Deleted files are not updated with `git add .` so if you want to update any deleted files you should use git to remove them or run `git add . -A`
+> Deleted files are not updated with `git add .` so if you want to update any deleted files you should use git to remove them or run `git add -A`

 > If you are sure you want to revert to the previous commit: